success-h/success-h/README.md

 # My name is **Success Hycenth**

-Innovative Full Stack with hands on coding experience.
+An Self-taught and Innovative Full Stack Developer with hands on coding experience.
 I am inspired by

 making a positive impact by applying specifications development skills and my